ASquanchyPenguin/Sims-Legacy-Assistant/README.md

 2. Age up Sims on command to update their traits and aspirations if needed.
 3. Supports additional (or custom) traits and aspirations from mods or DLCs.
 4. Save and Load Legacies to and from a file.
+5. Rolls random (and customizable) life events to randomize a sim's story.

 ## Trait Modes
 The program supports three modes for assigning traits.
 All modes avoid conflicts.
 You